 Although, in 2021, the CRC issued an ex ante ruling declaring Claro to be dominant in the mobile services market (voice and data), it did not impose any specific remedies.
 However, it could, by law, choose to issue ex ante resolutions in future, to correct the alleged market failure.

-The law has evolved from having multiple competition authorities, where the authorities of regulated industries decided all competition issues, to one sole ex post competition authority.
-This is a significant change, since the decision of the regulator on competition issues could be influenced by political concerns.
-Nevertheless, SIC is a governmental agency where political concerns may influence the enforcement agenda.
+The law has evolved from the position where there were multiple competition authorities, with each industry-specific authority regulating its own sector to there being one sole ex post competition authority.
+This is a significant change, since formerly the regulators' decisions on competition issues could be influenced by political concerns.
+Nevertheless, as the SIC is a governmental agency, political concerns may still influence the enforcement agenda.

-In the case of the telecommunications industry, the CRC, which is a collegiate body specialised in the industry, holds legal powers to ex ante define relevant markets and impose measures to protect competition in the industry.
-Following Organisation for Economic Co-operation and Development (OECD) recommendations, the television market, previously under the jurisdiction of a separate regulatory agency, is under the CRC's jurisdiction.
+In the case of the telecommunications industry, the CRC (which is a specialised collegiate industry body) has legal powers to define relevant markets ex ante and impose measures to protect competition in the industry.
+Following Organisation for Economic Co-operation and Development (OECD) recommendations, the television market, previously within the jurisdiction of a separate regulatory agency, now falls within the CRC's jurisdiction.